 Three Bean Minestrone

 This hearty soup brings to mind a classic Italian minestrone.
 It incorporates ditalini pasta and lots of healthy spinach.
-Included are three of our favorite types of Randall Beans–pinto beans, great northern white beans and our kidney beans.
-The pinto beans are deep, earthy, and semi-sweet.
-The great northern white beans are creamy and soft, adding to the delicate balance of flavors in this pasta dish.
+Included are three of our favorite types of beans– Randall Pinto Beans, Randall Great Northern Beans and kidney beans.
+The Pinto Beans are deep, earthy, and semi-sweet.
+The Great Northern beans are creamy and soft, adding to the delicate balance of flavors in this pasta dish.
 The kidney beans are bold and irony with a toothy texture.
 This recipe adds up to a soup that’s “stick to your ribs” good and incredibly easy to prepare.

 Warm White Beans with Roasted Fennel